opnfv/fds/docs/scenarios/os-odl_l3-fdio-noha/scenario.description.rst

   * Fast and scalable tenant networking using FD.io/VPP as forwarder
   * Layer 2 networking using VLANs or VXLAN, managed and controlled through OpenDaylight
-  * Layer 3 connectivitiy for tenant networks supplied in a distributed way through FD.io/VPP.
+  * Layer 3 connectivitiy for tenant networks supplied through FD.io/VPP.
 Layer 3 features, including security groups as well as floating IP addresses (i.e. NAT) are implemented by the FD.io/VPP forwarder
   * Manual and automatic (via DHCP) addressing on tenant networks